FerretDB/FerretDB/website/blog/2023-08-08-deploy-run-ferretdb-leafcloud.md

 cd postgres-operator-examples
 ```

-Using the same CLI, we can install the PostgreSQL Operator from Crunchy Data with the following command:
+Using the same CLI, we can install the PostgreSQL Operator from Crunchy Data.
+Note that we are using the default setup for this tutorial so you can still go ahead to modify it as you please.

 ```sh
 kubectl apply -k kustomize/install/namespace kubectl apply --server-side -k kustomize/install/default
 ```

-This process generates a namespace known as postgres-operator, establishing all necessary objects for PGO deployment.
+This process generates a namespace known as `postgres-operator`, establishing all necessary objects for PGO deployment.

 To monitor the progress of your installation, execute the command below: